UduakN/Covid19-Analysis/README.md

 •	Bottom 5 countries of confirmed cases

-•	Yealy reported confirmed and death cases
+•	Yearly reported confirmed and death cases

 •	The month with high confirm cases across the year